arturborkowski1995/First-Website/README.txt

 # First-Website
-My first website when I used only CSS&HTML with BEM method
+My first responsive website when I used only CSS&HTML with BEM method